davejakenic/Free-the-World-Algorithm/README.md

 - Is XYZ a good person?
 [Ask all vote-eligible citizens of the USA.]
 - Shall we save the climate?
 [Ask every passport-holder on planet earth.]
 - ...

+The techniques that enable the algorithm are the following two:
+1) The oracle problem solution: N distinct human beings hold one authenticated account each.
+Notice that an authenticated account cannot be anonymous.
+2) The authentication anonymisation procedure: N authenticated accounts are laundered into N anonymous accounts in a 1:1 mapping.

+The authentication is based on asymmetric encryption.
+Our proof-of-concept implementation uses RSA and is merely 1000 LOC.
+The laundering is not based on cryptography but randomness.
+This makes anonymity unpenetrable, even if you have an oracle that can randomly guess everyone's keys!

 In the following two subsections, we describe the two afore-mentioned solution components a bit further.